Payments trends for 2023 in Latin America and Africa

 Anthony Oduu, co-founder and CTO at Nigerian fintech Verto, in a statement to Beyond Borders 2022/2023

-The low access to credit cards, lack of financial inclusion, and high penetration of smartphones are driving the strong preference for alternative payment methods (APMs) in rising economies, especially in Latin American and African countries.
-Despite solving financial access issues, the adoption of APMs fosters online shopping and vice-versa.
+As we have seen, the low access to credit cards, lack of financial inclusion, and high penetration of smartphones drive the strong preference for alternative payment methods (APMs) in rising economies, especially in Latin American and African countries.
+Despite solving financial access issues, adopting APMs fosters online shopping and vice-versa.

 Digital, alternative, and more inclusive payment methods such as instant payments and digital wallets are growing fast, while physical cash will keep shrinking.
 So, pay attention to the APMs potential and stop relying on traditional payment methods, such as credit and debit cards.

 APMs win over cards on…

 - Growth of processing volume: Being viral, APMs will expand the total addressable market and increase total processing volume.

 - More customers: APMs support global merchants to reach new demographics and increase their market share.